Spin-dependent phenomena at chiral temporal interfaces

-\textbf{\textit{Abstract} \ \ -- \ \ Recently, time-varying electromagnetic structures have been extensively investigated to unveil new physical phenomena.
-In this direction, one of the important and historical topics is studying temporal discontinuities in these structures.
-Here, we consider fast changes of bianisotropic media.
-Specifically, we focus on introducing a temporal interface between isotropic chiral and dielectric media.
-We show that due to the discontinuity in time, interestingly, a linearly polarized electromagnetic wave is decomposed into forward right-handed and forward left-handed circularly polarized waves having {\it different angular frequencies} and {\it the same phase velocities}.
-This salient effect allows splitting light to two different polarization states with high efficiency.
-Hopefully, our findings will be useful as a possibility to control polarization states of light. }
+{Temporally varying electromagnetic media have been extensively investigated recently to unveil new means for controlling light.
+However, spin-dependent phenomena in such media have not been explored thoroughly.
+Here, we reveal the existence of spin-dependent phenomena at a temporal interface between chiral and dielectric media.
+In particular, we show theoretically and numerically that due to the material discontinuity in time, linearly polarized light is split into forward-propagating right-handed and left-handed circularly polarized waves having {\it different angular frequencies} and {\it the same phase velocities}.
+This salient effect allows complete temporal separation of the two spin states of light with high efficiency.
+In addition, a phenomenon of spin-dependent gain/loss is observed.
+Furthermore, we show that when the dielectric medium is switched again to the original chiral medium, the right- and left-handed circularly polarized light waves (with different angular frequencies) merge to form a linearly polarized wave.
+Our findings extend spin-dependent interactions of light from space to space-time.}